Jack-alope/MTeeTee/README.md

 - If it does not let you because of 'unidentified developer'.
   - Go to System Preferences --> Security and Privacy --> General.
 Click open anyway near bottom.

-7. Close all terminal windows and Eject MTeeTeeInstaller.
+7. Close all terminal windows and eject MTeeTeeInstaller.
 You can also delete the dmg file.

-8. You are now ready to launch M-Tee-Tee from the applications window.
+8. You are now ready to launch M-Tee-Tee from the applications folder.

 # Updates:

 1. Download the latest release.
-Same as Setup except when you drag M-Tee-Tee to applications it will give you a warning, Click replace.
+Same as Setup except when you drag M-Tee-Tee to applications it will give you a warning, click replace.

 # Usage: